 Items of property and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.
 The costs of the day-to-day servicing of property and equipment are recognized in the statement of net income (loss) and comprehensive income (loss) in the period in which they are incurred.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (expressed in Canadian dollars) Years ended May 31, 2013, 2012 and 2011

 (f) Property and equipment (continued):